The Farm at Eden Village Camp

 APPLY NOW –> Apprenticeship Opportunities for 2019

 Eden Village Camp established the Farm at Eden Village in 2010, in partnership with the Jewish Farm School.
-Eden Village works with JFS to oversee the organic educational farm for the Summer program, develop our Jewish educational farm curriculum, and implement a variety of programs at Eden Village when camp is not in session.
+Eden Village now runs the farm internally with a full farm staff.
+The Eden Village Farm team oversees the organic educational farm for the Summer program, develops our Jewish educational farm curriculum, and implements a variety of programs at Eden Village when camp is not in session.

-The Farm at Eden Village is roughly 2 acres, with a ¼ to a ½ acre in production, ¾ acre in cover crop, and the rest in permanent raised-bed educational gardens.
-Its several elements include no-till raised beds; tilled production fields; a raised-bed, sunflower-shaped Jewish calendar garden outlined in stone; a medicinal herb garden; a sukkah in the middle of the farm; inviting shade structures; and much more!
-In 2010, we grew over 2,000 pounds of organic produce for our dining hall, as well as for a small local farm stand and two food pantries.
+The Farm at Eden Village is roughly 2 acres, with more than a ½ acre in vegetable production, and the rest in permanent raised-bed educational gardens.
+Its several elements include no-till raised beds, tilled production fields, a raised-bed, Jewish calendar garden with 13 crescent moon shaped beds outlined in stone; a medicine herb garden; a sukkah in the middle of the farm; inviting shade structures; and much more!
+In 2015, we grew over 3,000 pounds of organic produce for our dining hall and our local food pantry.

-Our farm also includes a variety of animals, including two flocks of chickens, one or two milking goats, and baby and adult sheep, with expansion in the works for upcoming seasons.
+Our farm also includes a variety of animals, including two flocks of chickens, two milking goats, and bees, with expansion in the works for upcoming seasons.
 We use our eggs in the camp dining hall, and campers make our goat milk into cheese, yogurt, and ice cream.
-The “snack gardens” around each camp cabins offer a “vending machine in the ground” where campers can munch on perennial berries, cherry tomatoes, carrots and more.